cthoyt/cthoyt.github.io/_posts/2021-10-07-prefix-glossary.md

 colloquially called prefixes.

-A registry also collects additional metadata about each semantic space, including its name, its homepage, an example local identifier, a regular expression pattern for local identifiers, and one or more URI format strings from both first-party and third-party sources.
+A registry also collects additional metadata about each semantic space, including its name, its canonical prefix, its stylized prefix, additional prefix synonyms, its homepage, an example local identifier, a regular expression pattern for local identifiers, and one or more URI format strings from both first-party and third-party sources.
 However, there are a wide variety of metadata standards across various biomedical and semantic web